Alice Springs: Parrtjima − A Festival in Light

 Parrtjima − A Festival in Light (pronounced par-chee-ma) subtitled − A Festival in Light, takes place over 10 days each April in the desert outside Alice Springs.
 The name means "shedding both light and understanding" in the local Arrernte language, and the festival aims "to celebrate the oldest continuous cultures in the world through the latest technology".
 It includes light shows, artworks, storytelling, and other manifestations of Aboriginal Australian culture, and both Alice Springs Desert Park and at the Araluen Arts Centre are also venues for interactive workshops, Indigenous music and dance, films by Aboriginal filmmakers, and talks.
-The festival, which has free admission, has run annually since 2016.
+The festival has free admission.

+The festival has run annually since 2016, with two people credited with being its driving forces: Yankunytjatjara / Wangkangurru / Arrernte man Paul Ah Chee, who is the festival's director of cultural engagement as well as chair of the Northern Territory Aboriginal Tourism Committee, and also a musician; and "cultural powerhouse" Rhoda Roberts.
+In 2017, Roberts became creative director of the festival.

-In 2022, the festival was curated for the fifth time by Rhoda Roberts.
+In 2022, the festival was curated for the fifth time by Roberts.
 It featured a 2 km stretch of light installations; musical acts Dan Sultan, BARKAA, and King Stingray; and a retrospective of the work of Indigenous filmmaker Warwick Thornton.

 In 2023, Roberts once again curated Parrtjima.
 The festival featured the artwork which women artists of Mutitjulu had created for the Uluru Statement from the Heart, led by Rene Kulitja, as a huge immersive light installation.
 The theme of the festival is "Listen with the heart", and musicians performing at the festival include Richard Frankland and JK-47.

+Roberts curated the festival on its 10th anniversary in 2025.
+She died in March 2026.